Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 * `params` (table)
 	* `damage` (number): The amount of damage to apply.
 	* `applyArmor` (boolean): *Optional*.
 If armor should mitigate the incoming damage.
 	* `resistAttribute` (number): *Optional*.
 The resistance attribute that is applied to the damage.
 It can reduce damage or exploit weakness.
-Uses values from tes3.effectAttributes.
+Uses values from [`tes3.effectAttribute`](https://mwse.github.io/MWSE/references/effect-attributes/) namespace.

 **Returns**: